Brutal Boys versus Mean Girls

 Exploring gender differences in bullying trends

-One of the reasons bullying can be difficult to pinpoint for educators in a school setting is that it doesn’t always look the same from case to case.
-The methods of bullying change from bully to bully.
-Methods of bullying also tend to look dramatically different between the genders.
+Bullying can be difficult to pinpoint in a school setting because it doesn’t always look the same from case-to-case.
+The methods of bullying change from bully-to-bully.
+Methods also tend to look dramatically different between male bullying and female bullying.

 While bullying by both sexes involves similar levels of aggression, the ways aggression is expressed usually differ between the genders.
-Boys prefer the direct method of bullying face-to-face.
-They use their physical power over the victim in an attempt to gain status or control.
+Male bullying mainly consists more of a direct method, or bullying face-to-face.
+Boys bully using their physical power over the victim in an attempt to gain status or control.
 They may engage in fights, or use the threat of physical violence to torment their victims.
 They may also damage a victim’s property to enhance their threat.

 If you’ve seen the movie Mean Girls, you know the stereotype of the female bully.
 Like the girls in the movie, female bullies are much more likely to engage in social bullying, also called relational bullying.
 Unlike the movie, most victims are incapable of rescuing themselves.
 Female bullies often attack through rumors, exclusion, teasing and insults.
 They are also more likely to gossip about their victims online.
 The goal is to damage the victim’s reputation and isolate them from others.

-Girls’ social currency lies mainly in their appearance rather than their physical strength like teen boys.
-Because of this, girl bullies attempt to tear down the appearance of their victims in any way they can.
+Girls’ social currency lies mainly in their appearance rather than their physical strength like boys.
+Because of this, female bullying attempts to tear down the appearance of their victims in any way they can.

 Because these forms of bullying are more secretive and subtle, girls are less likely to get caught bullying.
 There is less physical behavioral evidence for parents and teachers to witness, so attacks can be longer and more severe than male bullying.

-With a recent rash of teens taking their own lives over relational bullying, it is more evident than ever that we need to address this form of bullying just as much as we address physical bullying.
+Far too often we hear of kids taking their own lives over relational bullying, and it is more evident than ever that we need to address this form of bullying just as much as we address physical bullying.
 Be aware of how girls talk to one another and don’t be afraid to intervene.
 Ask them why they feel the need to be mean to other girls.
-Make sure you are always available to listen when your teen is having relationship problems with her girlfriends and don’t dismiss them as teen girl drama.
+Make sure you are always available to listen when your child is having relationship problems with her girlfriends and don’t dismiss them as just girl drama.

-Remember that these are not hard and fast rules on what bullying looks like.
-They are trends.
-It’s important to pay attention to the social dynamic of your teens and dialogue with them about what healthy behavior and healthy relationships look like.
+Remember, these are not hard and fast rules on what bullying looks like.
+These are trends.
+It’s important to pay attention to the social dynamic of your child, and teach them what healthy behavior and healthy relationships look like.